 Ryukoku Museum

-The Ryukoku Museum is located in the ancient capital of Japan, the city of Kyoto, in this place tourists have the opportunity to get acquainted with the history of Buddhism from its appearance in India to the present day.
-Particular attention is paid to the spread of religion in Japan.
-The state-of-the-art building houses a variety of religious artifacts that testify to various historical events, culture and spiritual practices of Buddhists.
+The Ryukoku Museum is located in the ancient capital of Japan, Kyoto, where tourists have the opportunity to learn about the history of Buddhism from its appearance in India to the present day.
+Special attention is paid to the spread of religion in Japan.
+The ultramodern building houses many religious artifacts attesting to various historical events, culture, and spiritual practices of Buddhists.
 The museum has been operating since 2011.

 Ryukoku Museum